-Introverts are often considered shy and thought of to lack creative ideas.
+Introverts are often considered shy and thought to lack creative ideas.
 However, according to the famous physicist Albert Einstein, "the monotony and solitude of a quiet life stimulates the creative mind."
-Also, Silverman in her paper stated that studies conducted at her children development center, Gifted Development Center, showed that "more than 75 percent of the children above 160 IQ [were] introverted."
-Can we therefore deduce from this assertion and the earlier averment of introverts having a higher analytical psyche that introversion correlates with intelligence?
+Also, Silverman in her paper stated that studies conducted at her children development center Gifted Development Center showed that "more than 75 percent of the children above 160 IQ [were] introverted."
+Can we therefore deduce from this and the earlier fact of introverts having a higher analytical psyche that introversion correlates with intelligence?

 Introversion vs extraversion today

-Society once cherished inner strength, integrity, and the good deeds you performed when no one was looking, but now values gregariousness, thinking out loud, and chattiness.
+Society once cherished inner strength, integrity, and the good deeds you performed when no one was looking.
+But today, it seems to value gregariousness, thinking out loud, and chattiness.
 Overconfidence is the order of the day—promote yourself!
+Facilitating this is an additional ongoing trend: Modern workplaces are being redesigned to be open in order to facilitate interaction and socializing, which gives rise to distraction, which, in turn, inhibits creativity and to some extent loss of productivity.
 On the contrary, introverts would rather listen and draw from conversations rather than to actively try to attain verbal supremacy.
-Modern workplaces are deliberately designed to be open in order to facilitate interaction and socializing, which gives rise to distraction, which, in turn, inhibits creativity and to some extent loss of productivity.